-More specifically, Table 14 indicates the significance of the difference between any two

-Differences Between Socio-Economic Levels Using t.Test as to Whether Punishment Should be Administered proportions (categories) on the socio-economic level.
-The differences between the lower and middle levels and the lower and upper levels are significant (both t = 2.77, p/01) with regard to Story A. More children from the lower level urged punishment in the Broken Window B Story as compared with children from the middle and upper levels.
-Differences between the lower and middle levels (t = 2.22, p < 05) and the lower and upper levels (t = 3.51, p < 01) were also significant for Story B, again with children from the lower socio-economic level urging punishment.
+Further analysis indicates the significance of the difference between any two proportions (categories) on the socioeconomic level.
+The differences between the lower and middle levels and the lower and upper levels are significant (both t = 2.77, p < .01) with regard to Story A. More children from the lower level urged punishment in the Broken Window B Story as compared with children from the middle and upper levels.
+Differences between the lower and middle levels (t = 2.22, p < .05) and the lower and upper levels (t = 3.51, p < .01) were also significant for Story B, again with children from the lower socioeconomic level urging punishment.